 As one can guess, higher paying jobs leads to higher costs of living.
 In fact, more than half of the 20 cities surveyed by the US Census Bureau are based in California.
 Let’s look at where Americans pay the most to live and why.

-How is it that California is so dominant in the expensive category, when the mass of settlers first arrived on Plymouth Rock 300 years ago?
-3,300 miles is a long way to travel, especially on horse and foot!
-The main reason for the unfettered move out west is simply warmth and sunshine!
+How is it that California is so dominant in the expensive costs of living category?
+The mass of settlers first arrived on Plymouth Rock 300 years ago.
+And 3,300 miles is a long way to travel, especially on horse and foot!

 Every time I vacation in Hawaii, I always ask myself, why the heck ain’t I here for good.
 Let’s face it, more sunshine equals happier people.
 Sunshine is the classic zeitgeber to help us wake up and get us motoring in the morning.
 No sunshine leads to no photosynthesis, which means no plant life, and therefore no ecosystem.